empathy-mp3/Wayward-Witches/pasted_rules_and_notes.md

 - be kind to others!
 - have fun!
-- no racism, sexism, transphobia, bigotry, etc.
+- no racism, sexism, transphobia, bigotry, etc. one warning before a ban.
-- avoid spamming or off-topic memes outside of #off-topic. i don't *entirely* care about people staying on topic, and it's perfectly fine if players are having a completely unrelated discussion in #general, but especially random memes should be in #off-topic.
+- avoid spamming or off-topic memes outside of #off-topic. i don't *entirely* care about people staying on topic, but especially random memes should be in #off-topic.
 - no badmouthing related communities or bringing in outside issues
-- dont self-promote or promote other discords outside of #self-promotion channel
+- dont self-promote or promote other discords without permission
 - avoid politics and heavy personal subjects.
 - no NSFW stuff (no AD games either, except ultrakill (though if more edge cases like that exist you can ask))